SCAGspm/spm_dm_documentation_update/index.rst

     Figure 9: Aggregation window

-*Aggregation Syntax:* The following aggregation operators are active in UrbanFootprint.
+*Aggregation Syntax:* The following aggregation operators are active in UrbanFootprint:

 - SUM(field_name): Sum of the values of the assigned field.
-- COUNT(field_name): Count the number rows from the assigned field.
+- COUNT(field_name): Count the number of rows from the assigned field.
 - AVG(field_name): Average of the values of the assigned field.
-- MAX(field_name): Maximum value in the assigned field.
+- MAX(field_name): Maximum value of the assigned field.
-- MIN(field_name): Minimum value in the assigned field.
+- MIN(field_name): Minimum value of the assigned field.

 Multiple fields can be aggregated at the same time by separating the aggregation functions with commas.
 An example of this syntax is as follows::